Auschwitz survivors speak at 80th anniversary of liberation – DW – 01/27/2025

 On Monday, 80 years to the day after the liberation of the camp, survivors, heads of state and government, and guests of honor gathered at the former Auschwitz-Birkenau extermination camp for a major memorial ceremony celebrating the anniversary.
 President Frank-Walter Steinmeier and Chancellor Olaf Scholz attended on behalf of Germany.

 Unlike previous anniversaries, there were no speeches by politicians — despite the delegations from 60 nations that traveled to the event.
 It was political all the same.
-Hamas' terrorist attack on Israel on October 7, 2023, was a recurring theme, with the President of the World Jewish Congress Ronald S. Lauder saying that Jewish students in many countries have been marginalized and that Israel that has been singled out for scorn.
+Hamas' terrorist attack on Israel on October 7, 2023, was a recurring theme, with the president of the World Jewish Congress, Ronald S. Lauder, saying that Jewish students in many countries have been marginalized and that Israel has been singled out for scorn.

 But it was the survivors in particular who spoke: Marian Turski, Janina Iwańska, Tova Friedman, and Leon Weintraub.
 "I always thought that January 27 was my birthday.
 Even many of my friends don't know that it's not actually my birthday," said Friedman at the beginning of her speech.